Agentic AI Workflows for OpenJDK Development

 Markdown Handoffs

-When agents are finished with their investigation, they create markdown files with a report of issues they’ve found.
-These reports are just as much for me to read and understand what has been found, but also as a starting point if I need to investigate further using an AI.
-They can also be plugged in to separate visualization tools and indexing databases, which I’ve experimented with a bit.
+When agents are finished with their investigation, they create markdown files with a report of any issues they’ve found.
+These reports are useful as a starting point if I need to investigate further in a new session, but also for me as a way to read and understand what has been found.
+The markdown files can also be plugged in to separate visualization tools and indexing databases, which I’ve experimented with a bit to get a better overview of results.

 The handoffs also help manage context (see context engineering), by compacting the agent’s findings into a summarized document.